-If you work on the business development side of a company in the domain names industry, at some point you will face the need to do market research and price analysis.
+If you work on the business development side of the domain names industry, at some point you will need to do some market research and price analysis.
 In this blog post, we are sharing our step-by-step approach to compare domain prices.

-Now that you have the competitors list, it’s time to collect their prices for all domain operations.
+Now that you have a list of competitors, it’s time to collect their prices for all domain operations.
 How much does it cost to register, renew and transfer a domain with them?
-Make sure you also include their additional costs, such as the ICANN fee, or a processing fee, in a separate column.
+Make sure you file additional costs, such as ICANN fee or a processing fee in a separate column.

-- What is the minimum price for all operations?
+- What are the minimum prices for registrations, renewals and transfers?

-- What is the median price – meaning, what is the average price half of the companies sell for?
-We suggest using the median instead of average, as it is not distorted so much by the small portions of extremely high or low prices, and thus better represents the market state.
+- What is the median price – meaning, what is the average price that half of the companies sell for?
+We suggest using the median instead of average, as it is not distorted so much by the small portions of extremely high or low prices.
+It therefore better represents the current market state.

-So, even the lowest registration price does not guarantee a low total cost of ownership, especially if the limitation is to maintain 33 accounts at one provider, which, even priced modestly, can add $330 to the yearly costs.
-This is why the calculation of 2 years’ domain price gives a higher precision.
+In summary, the lowest registration price does not guarantee a low total cost of ownership.
+This is why the calculation of the domain price for two years gives you higher precision.